nurmohammed840/tftp.rs/docs/src/Introduction.md

 [Trivial File Transfer Protocol](https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) (TFTP) is a simple [lockstep](https://en.wikipedia.org/wiki/Lockstep_(computing)) [File Transfer Protocol](https://en.wikipedia.org/wiki/File_Transfer_Protocol) which allows a client to get a file from or put a file onto a remote host.

 TFTP is designed to be small and easy to implement.
-Therefore, It's a nice protocal to studying about network programing.
+Therefore, It's a nice protocal to studying about network.

 Becouse of simplicity, TFTP use very small memory footprint.
 Ideal for [embedded systems](https://en.wikipedia.org/wiki/Embedded_system).